Noel-Voelin/LoadTester/README.md

 # LoadTest.py

-LoadTest.py is a Python tool for simulating end-user traffic by replaying AEM access logs
+LoadTest.py is a Python tool for simulating end-user traffic by replaying access logs.
+Its a first draft.
+Might have to be tweeked to work for a given usecase

 ## Installation